BONECRUSHER

 …”and bonecrusher races into equine immortality”

-Owen Larsen, who for many years during the 1960s and 1970s was a small-time breeder on a property at Newstead, Hamilton was searching for a stallion bred for speed, when he first saw Pag-Asa (by Kaerou Star) in Sydney and he was fairly impressed.
+Owen Larsen, who for many years during the 1960s and 1970s was a small-time breeder on a property at Newstead, Hamilton.
+He searching for a stallion bred for speed, when he first saw PAG-ASA (by Kaerou Star) by French champion, TANTIEMEIN in Sydney and he was fairly impressed.
+In the mid Seventies, Owen decided that the NZ Broodmares needed to produce some faster horses, that we were putting too much staying blood into our racehorses, so he decided to try to find a stallion bred for speed, like a STAR KINGDOM line horse.
 Soon after viewing the pedigree and race performance sheet, Owen was convinced with what he saw and purchased the horse, shipping him straight to Dave O’Sullivan’s Matamata stables where he went into full work.
-After a few unsatisfactory performances in New Zealand, a medical examination revealed that he was not in the ideal physical condition to continue racing.
-Consequently, he was retired to stud, where he was eventually bred with the broodmare, Imitation (Oakville), who turned out to be the dam of the future champion horse Bonecrusher.

-It was an unusual turn of events that led to the acquisition of the seemingly unfashionable Pag Asa colt by owner Peter Mitchell in 1982, made after consulting with a self-styled breeding expert during the annual yearling sales.
 An old joker named Harold Hampton who was a postmaster used to go around the sales with his odd theories on how you could find a good future racehorse.
-His pedigree had no value to most onlookers, but Peter purchased the first one that year and called him Superbrat.
-He ran a couple of times and didn’t do much, but Mitchell stuck with the bloodlines, and next time to the sales he bought Bonecrusher and sent him to trainer Frank Ritchie, who was just starting on his own and battling away with his strapper son, 16 year old Shaun Ritchie in tow.
+Harold recognised the distinguished ancestors in Bonecrusher’s pedigree include Hyperion, Bahram, Nearco, Dastur, Pharos, Blenheim, Phalaris and The Tetrarch.
+A rollcall of the good and great, his pedigree had no value to most onlookers, but Peter purchased the first one that year and called him SUPERBRAT.
+He ran a couple of times and didn’t do much.
+Mitchell stuck with the bloodlines, and next time to the sales he bought BONECRUSHER and sent him to trainer Frank Ritchie, who was just starting on his own and battling away with his strapper son, 16 year old Shaun Ritchie in tow.
+He had training in the shadow of his old man, the astute Merv Ritchie, who had handled some fine racing thoroughbreds over the years, including YAHABEEBE, BLYTON and TERRIFIC.

-Mitchell purchased Bonecrusher for a handy $3200 from the Waikato Yearling sales and he first hit the track in August of 1984 where he won three of his first five starts as a juvenile, including one at Group Three level at Ellerslie before embarking on an ill-fated three start campaign in Australia.
-Brought home after three lacklustre runs, Bonecrusher commenced his three-year-old campaign with four consecutive placings including finishing third behind Random Chance and Field Dancer in the 1985 Gr.1 New Zealand 2000 Guineas (1600m) at Riccarton.
-Bonecrusher won his next seven starts straight including the Gr.1 Bayer Classic (1600m), the Gr.1 New Zealand Derby (2400m) before defeating the older horses in the New Gr.1 Zealand Stakes (2000m) at Ellerslie.
+He first hit the track in August of 1984 where he won three of his first five starts as a juvenile, including one in Gr.3 Ecilpse Stakes (on protest) at Ellerslie before embarking on an ill-fated three start campaign in Australia with jockey Gary Stewart.
+Unable to qualify for the prestigious Golden Slipper, Bonecrusher was returned home after those three lacklustre runs.
+Bonecrusher commenced his three-year-old campaign with four consecutive placings including finishing third behind RANDOM CHANCE and FIELD DANCER in the 1985 Gr.1 New Zealand 2000 Guineas (1600m) at Riccarton.

-In the spring of 1986, Bonecrusher achieved his greatest triumph by winning the Cox Plate over the Dave and Paul O'Sullivan-trained (Our) Waverley Star, a race that has been hailed as, 'the race of the century.'
+Both horses had drawn poorly at the barriers, with Bonecrusher in gate 10 and Waverley Star as near as gate 12.
 The two great horses went to war from the 600m mark with Bonecrusher prevailing in a colossal head-to-head dual as the renowned racecaller Bill Collins delivered one of the most memorable and dramatic calls in racing history...

 “and Bonecrusher races into equine immortality"